-A man who is preaching full time for the church of Christ may take up to three hours during the school year and have the tuition waived.
-(Course/lab fees are extra) For more information, contact the College Financial Aid Office.
+A man who is preaching full time for the church of Christ may take up to three hours per semester and have the tuition waived.
+(Please note: Course/lab fees are extra; on-campus attendance only; Fall and Spring semesters only) For more information, contact the College Financial Aid Office.